diaspora/diaspora/README.md

 ## Running Diaspora

 ### Install required gems
-In order to start the app server for the **first time**, bundler needs to grab Diaspora's gem depencencies.
+To start the app server for the **first time**, Bundler needs to grab Diaspora's gem depencencies.
 To allow this, run `bundle install` from Diaspora's root directory.

 It is important to run a bundle install every so often, in the event of a new gem dependency.
 We will make sure to make an announcement in the event of a gem change.